kehantan/labbook/docs/buffers_solutions/lb_agar.rst

 **Note:**

 * Depends on how many plates to pour, 1 petri dish usually fits around 25 mL of agar, so 250 mL of agar would be enough for around 10 petri dish.
 If not that many agar plate is needed, can reduce the volume of agar, or can store extra plates on bench or in 4 C.
-* Using larger bottle because when agar boils it would create a lot of bubble.
-Larger bottle prevents the bubbling agar from overflow and clog the autoclave.
+* When agar boils it would bubbling vigorously.
+Use a larger bottle (double the volume of the volume of agar) to prevents the agar from overflow and clog the autoclave.